North Jersey Woman Drowns On Company Retreat In Miami: Report

 A 56-year-old woman from Bergen County drowned while on a company retreat in Miami this week, VinNews reports.

-Elaine Mehler was pulled from the Biscayne Bay near Miami's Jungle Island on Tuesday, Dec.
+Elaine Mehler, of Englewood, was pulled from the Biscayne Bay near Miami's Jungle Island on Tuesday, Dec.
 13 around 5:15 p.m. in "extremely critical condition," local10 reports citing Miami Fire Rescue.

 Sources tell VIN that Mehler, an employee with Three Pillars Recruiting, decided to go for a swim before she disappeared, prompting multiple 911 calls bringing the Coast Guard and Miami rescuers to the scene.